 An island of 23 million people, it has strong cultural appeal to Japan.
 Older Taiwanese often mark the Japanese colonial era as a turning point in their country's development.
 This explains the clean streets, top-notched railway system and durable agriculture know-hows.

-Infrastructure-wise, Taiwanese has made it easy for people to cycle in their country with the home-grown brand Giant and sprawling network of dedicated paths.
-Knowing that we had luxurious paved wide roads for cyclists, we followed the coastal route from Kaohsiung all the way to Hualien for one week covering 445km.
+Infrastructure-wise, Taiwanese has made it easy for people to cycle in their country especially along the east coast roads with the home-grown brand Giant and sprawling network of dedicated paths.
+Knowing that we had luxurious paved wide roads for cyclists, we followed the east coast route from Kaohsiung all the way to Hualien for 10 days covering 445km.

 A scenic route hugging the Taiwanese coastlines, we couldn't wait to get our wheels rolling in the East Coast side of Taiwan.
-This was part of Cycling Route 1, a popular path that circles the entire island which can be done in two weeks if you have all the time in the world.
+This was part of Cycling Route 1 in Taiwan, a popular path that circles the entire island which can be done in two weeks if you have all the time in the world.

 Beginning with a flat terrain, we leave Kaohsiung's smoggy central and ride alongside scooters, cars and trucks.
-The road widens to cater to cyclists and we emerged on paved highways, sucking in fumes, wondering what did we get ourselves into.
+The road widens to cater to cyclists and we emerged on paved highways, sucking in fumes, wondering what did we get ourselves into while cycling in Taiwan.

 The track then turns into the beautiful rural coastal township, Fangshan known for its Aiwen mangoes.
 A day's ride later, we hit the glorious Pacific coast from Kenting to Dawu in 100km facing unrelenting elements, fast switchbacks to the bend of each coast, long uphill tunnel with speeding trucks and rainy weather (stories of battling headwinds at 20mph, pouring rain, flat tyres abound) before finally hitting to Taitung, the southeastern country in Taiwan....and the place with the most number of earthquakes.